-Upon completion of this program plan, provide a comprehensive summary of your goals and action plans for the next 4 years.
+1. Upon review of this program plan, provide a comprehensive summary of goals met or in progress and resources awarded from the previous program plan.

 We aim to continue thriving and growing as a department.
 Our mission is one that offers foundation and specialized courses that prepare our students for the demands of a competitive and technologically growing field.
 Our needs as stated in this program-planning document are student centered and would greatly benefit both faculty and students in their ability to respectively teach and learn.
 We offer a wide range of face-to-face, online, and hybrid courses to better serve a wide student population and that fit a variety of learning styles.
 We also feel our program provides student with the necessary skill to succeed academically and professionally.
 We will continue to offer and develop a range of traditional and specialized courses that reflect a rich and productive program.